-You don’t specifically have to plant flowers – a wide range of herbs and vegetables have beautiful flowers too including chives (purple), spring onions (white), dill (yellow), thyme (pale pink to purple), basils (white or purple), pineapple sage (red) and rosemary (purple), rocket (white), as well as all flowering vegetables and fruits.
+You don’t specifically have to plant flowers though.
+A wide range of herbs and vegetables have beautiful flowers too.
+These include: chives (purple), spring onions (white), dill (yellow), thyme (pale pink to purple), basils (white or purple), pineapple sage (red), rosemary (purple), rocket (white), as well as all flowering vegetables and fruits.

 “Flowers are the beautiful hieroglyphics of nature with which she indicates how much she loves us.” – Goethe

 2. Control weeds

 Remove weeds before they go to seed.
 Compost plants that compete with what you really want in your garden.
 Why waste money by sharing your plant food and nutrients with freeloaders?
 Adding an attractive and practical mulch will deter weeds from setting seed.

 Create a collection of plants with the same foliage or flower colour for greater impact.
 Theming an area of your garden by clever use of colour is an easy trick to use.
 Stand back and take a look at the colours in your garden now.
 Could you move them around for better effect?

 For example, putting a punnet of four or six of the same coloured flower in a container for mass planting has a greater effect than just adding one flower.

 Surrounding these with another contrasting colour will ‘frame’ the picture.

 This simple principle adds balance and uses another design trick – repetition.